5t3ph/howtowebdev/README.md

-# Learn Web Development With Steph
+#  Learn How to Make a Website with Steph

 Are you interested in website development but have no idea where to start?
 Do you currently have little to no prior experience with web development?
-Than this video course is for you!
+Then this video course is for you!

 ## Things You'll Learn: